yc4ny/Age-Classifier/README.md

 </p>
 <br/>

-You can tensorboard to visualize loss/accuracy plot with:
+You can use tensorboard to visualize loss/accuracy plot with:
 ```
 tensorboard --logdir runs/
 ```